wasserth/TotalSegmentator/README.md

 # TotalSegmentator

 Tool for segmentation of most major anatomical structures in any CT or MR image.
-It was trained on a wide range of different CT and MR images (different scanners, institutions, protocols,...) and therefore should work well on most images.
+It was trained on a wide range of different CT and MR images (different scanners, institutions, protocols,...) and therefore works well on most images.
 A large part of the training dataset can be downloaded here: [CT dataset](https://doi.org/10.5281/zenodo.6802613) (1228 subjects) and [MR dataset](https://zenodo.org/doi/10.5281/zenodo.11367004) (616 subjects).
 You can also try the tool online at [totalsegmentator.com](https://totalsegmentator.com/) or as [3D Slicer extension](https://github.com/lassoan/SlicerTotalSegmentator).

 **ANNOUNCEMENT: We created a platform where anyone can help annotate more data to further improve TotalSegmentator: [TotalSegmentator Annotation Platform](https://annotate.totalsegmentator.com).**